The Science of Being Watched: Why Accountability Check-ins Change Your Behavior

 This is where the behavioral economics of accountability intersect with check-in science.
 Loss aversion - the tendency to feel losses more strongly than equivalent gains - amplifies the power of accountability when real consequences are attached.

 Commitment contracts and financial accountability tools work precisely because they convert the abstract social pressure of a check-in into a concrete, immediate financial consequence.
 The brain's threat detection system - significantly more sensitive than its reward system - activates fully, and behavior changes accordingly.
+The research on financial penalties and behavior change is consistent on this point: small, certain, immediate stakes drive more change than large, delayed, or uncertain ones.

 Why AI Check-ins Work Differently (and How)